• Skip to primary navigation

 Dear Mr. Smith

 I appreciate your interest in my job application for the position of Job Title and the opportunity to interview with Company Name.
-However, due to a recent change in my circumstances, I am no longer available for this post.
-I regret to inform you that our job interview scheduled for Date has been canceled.
+However, I am no longer available for this post due to a recent change in my circumstances.
+I regret to inform you that our job interview scheduled for Date has been cancelled.

-I appreciate your time and thoughtfulness, and I wish Company Name continued success.
+I appreciate your time and thoughtfulness and wish Company Name continued success.

 Sincerely